kassidysharits1/SAMDAT/README.md

 # SAMDAT
 The goal of this project is to create a semi-autonomous magnetics data acquisition tool (SAMDAT).
-This project aims to create a low cost solution for quick time and easy data collection.
+With the advancement of drones in the geophysics industry, quicker and more efficient geophysical surveys have become a reality, especially in areas with difficult terrain to walk heavy equipment for hours.
+Of course, there are many restrictions with drone usage, and it may not always be applicable to use drones for your survey.
+Another possibility for quick and efficient surveying would be to use an autonomous or semi-autonomous vehicle or “rover”.
+We see these being used on other planets, however in the geophysics industry on Earth this is not seen often.
+This project will aim to create a semi- autonomous tool to collect magnetic data.
+The goal is for the final product to be relatively low cost and to hopefully have the ability to be used for other geophysical applications.

 # Equipment
 - Magnetic Fluxgate (https://www.mouser.com/ProductDetail/Texas-Instruments/DRV425EVM?qs=yajEpaT76uTkcWWoySodDw%3D%3D&mgh=1&gclid=Cj0KCQjwxtSSBhDYARIsAEn0thRVnLII2vq4DKnGoKh8iU-lrGUxeFzoDiNuYIRZ3_PHS2sOGBCqnD4aAnOFEALw_wcB)